zhengli97/ATPrompt/README.md

 (2).
 We introduce a differentiable attribute search method that learns to determine the appropriate attribute content and quantity.

 (3).
-Both shallow and deep versions of ATprompt are introduced to achieve compatibility with existing methods.
+Both shallow and deep versions of ATPrompt are introduced to achieve compatibility with existing methods.

 (4).
 ATPrompt can be seamlessly intergrated into existing textual-based methods and brings general improvement at a negligible computational cost.